marc726/AtOEditor/readme.md

 #### Requirements:

- - Two .dlls are required to be put into `./lib/` which are `Assembly-CSharp.dll` and `UnityEngine.CoreModule.dll`
+ - Two .dlls are required to be put into `./lib/` which are `Assembly-CSharp.dll` and `UnityEngine.CoreModule.dll`.
+You can find these in your game install folder.

  - (Optional) Assets are to be pulled separately.
 The program relies on a specific method using the dev menu.
 You MUST label the folders accordingly: `/assets/cardimg/<subfolders here>`.
 These subfolders are labeled already if you extracted using the dev tool.
 While it is optional, I highly recommend this as naming scheme isn't implemented yet and just focusing on raw names parsed from JSON.
 Card images allow you to see effects.